yang-official/LC/README.md

 # LC
 Notes for the Little Cup.
-Algorithms in Python.